PAIR-code/lit/docs/user_guide.md

     token-based gradients, this generator will change the token with the highest influence on the prediction to the token with the most opposite influence.
-*   **Word replacer**: Provides a text box to define a comma-separated set of replacements to perform (such as "great -> terrible,hi -> hello").
+*   **Word replacer**: Provides a text box to define a comma-separated set of replacements to perform (such as "great -> terrible, hi -> hello").
     Counterfactual datapoints are created for any datapoint found that contains the source word, with it replaced with the provided result word.
+Word replacer also supports multiple targets per word with "|" separator.
+For example, "great -> terrible | bad" will produce two outputs where "great" is replaced with "terrible" and "bad".

 The non-text fields in the generated datapoints can be edited before adding them to the dataset.
 This is important in case some datapoint feature is no longer